ChrisKuffo/Job-Search/PROJECT-STRUCTURE.md

 ## Rationale for Structure

-1. **Separation of Concerns**: Clear division between frontend, backend, and Supabase configurations.
+- Next.js 18 App Router: Follows Next.js 18 conventions with the App Router and src directory.
-2. **Next.js App Router**: Follows Next.js 14 conventions with the App Router.
+- Nested Layouts: Includes layout.tsx files at various levels for flexible page layouts.
-3. **FastAPI Best Practices**: Adheres to FastAPI best practices while accommodating Supabase integration.
+- Route Groups: Uses route groups (e.g., (auth)) to organize related pages.
-4. **Supabase Integration**: Dedicated directory for Supabase configurations and migrations, separate from application code.
+- Dynamic Routes: Includes examples of dynamic routes (e.g., jobs/[id]).
-5. **Scalability**: Structure allows for easy addition of new features and components.
+- Python 3.11: Backend structure optimized for Python 3.11 and FastAPI.
-6. **Testing**: Dedicated test directories for comprehensive coverage.
+- Supabase Integration: Dedicated directory for Supabase configurations and migrations.
-7. **Documentation**: Centralized documentation for easy access and maintenance.
+- Scalability: Structure allows for easy addition of new features and components.
-8. **CI/CD Integration**: Facilitates easy setup of CI/CD pipelines.
+- Testing: Dedicated test directories for comprehensive coverage.
-9. **Environment Management**: Separate `.env` files for frontend and backend.
+- Documentation: Centralized documentation for easy access and maintenance.
-10. **Dependency Management**: Uses Poetry for backend and npm for frontend.
+- CI/CD Integration: Facilitates easy setup of CI/CD pipelines.
-11. **Concurrent Development**: Utilizes concurrently for simultaneous frontend and backend development.
+- Environment Management: Separate .env files for frontend and backend.
-12. **Unified Scripts**: Root-level package.json provides a central point for common tasks.
+- Dependency Management: Uses Poetry for backend and npm for frontend.
-13. **Backend Optimization**: Revised backend structure removes redundant elements typically handled by Supabase.
+- Concurrent Development: Utilizes concurrently for simultaneous frontend and backend development.
-14. **Service-Oriented Backend**: Includes a services directory for business logic, promoting clean separation from API handlers.
+- Unified Scripts: Root-level package.json provides a central point for common tasks.

 This structure provides a solid foundation for the Job Search Automation project, accommodating all required technologies, allowing for efficient Supabase integration, and supporting future growth and maintainability.